SignalIO-Team/SignalIO-Simplify-Utility/README.md

     Modified since 2016-01-03 from Matthew O'Gorman (https://githumb.com/mogorman)
 - esptool developed by Espressif Systems
 - figlet utility (to disable it comment line 79 in __init__.py file)

- ## Currently this utility supports only python 2.7